 Table of Contents

-An IDS is a sophisticated device or software application that meticulously monitors network traffic or system activities for any signs of potential violations, unauthorised access, or malicious activities.
+An IDS is a sophisticated device or software application that meticulously monitors network traffic or system activities for any signs of potential violations, unauthorized access, or malicious activities.
 Its primary function is to detect these anomalies, raise alarms, and often produce detailed logs to aid further analysis.

 Think of it as a vigilant watchdog, continually scanning its surroundings and barking to alert the owner when it perceives a threat.
-By providing an early warning of suspicious activities, IDS helps organisations take timely action to mitigate risks and prevent breaches.
+By providing an early warning of suspicious activities, IDS helps organizations take timely action to mitigate risks and prevent breaches.